eternaldensity/Sandcastle-Builder/README.md

 - fix up some issues with the border colour thing
 - Swedish gramma fix (it's still Greek to me)
 - Fixed the Stuff Counts and Income Counts to actually use the layout system properly (resizable element has to be separate from the draggable)

+#### Unponderable:
+- Notify when you try to use Achronal Dragon but don't have enough glass

+#### D0rako:
+- Fix to Ninja Ritual

+#### AluisioASG:
+- Fixed the formatting of basically the entire changelog since 1.0

 ### 3.31